ruberVulpes/ProtestPi/README.md

     * `cd ProtestPi`
 1. Start the installation script
     * `sudo sh install.sh -p <Password for the WiFi network>`
+      * Make the password something secure but easy to communicate
+        * The password should be between 8 and 64 characters in length
     * You can use the `-s` flag to customize the SSID of the network
         * This is optional and will default to `PiBroadcast`
     * You can use the `-l` flag to change the [Country Code](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) for the network